shichongrui/saws/packages/signoz-application/README.md

 The input accepts `name`, `network`, `appDirectory`, port overrides, image overrides, and stage-specific environment for the SigNoz and collector containers.
 PostgreSQL uses a generated, stage-scoped SAWS secret unless `postgresPassword` is supplied.
+The bundled PostgreSQL 16 service mounts its persistent volume at `/var/lib/postgresql/data`, as required by that image version.